ska-telescope/developer.skatelescope.org/src/tools/ci-cd/continuous-integration.rst

 **An important point to notice, is that** :code:`ci-metrics.json` **shouldn't exist as part of the repository, but, be created specifically as part of the CI pipeline.**
-The file must be created and properly populated before the start of the marked :code:`stage: .post` step in the  CI pipeline (:code:`.gitlab-ci.yml` file).

 The metrics should be collected under the following structure: